Blueberry chocolate chip muffins soft and moist with juicy blueberries and melty chocolate chips, easy to make at home.

 Description

-Blueberry Muffins Recipe with mini Chocolate Chips - They're moist and flavorful, perfect for breakfast or a snack (makes 12 muffins).
+Blueberry chocolate chip muffins with mini chocolate chips, soft, moist and easy to make, perfect for breakfast or a snack (makes 12 muffins).

 Ingredients